 Asthma affects between 100 and 150 million people worldwide.
 Today a clinical study shows that using a new combination of two drugs significantly reduced their chances of suffering an acute attack.

-Participants in the study, published in the New England Journal of Medicinereceived a mix of two drugs via inhaler.
-One, albuterol, relaxes smooth muscle and is used to relieve acute asthma.
+Participants in the study, published in the New England Journal of Medicine, received a mix of two drugs via inhaler.
+One, albuterol, relaxes smooth muscles and is used to relieve acute asthma.
 The other, budesonide, is a corticosteroid.
-Together, the two drugs reduced unexpected episodes of wheezing, wheezing and coughing - things you don't mess around with, which sometimes lead to hospital, or in more rare cases to death.
+Together, the two drugs have reduced unexpected episodes of shortness of breath, shortness of breath and coughing: things that are not to be joked about, which sometimes lead to hospitalization, or in rarer cases to death.

 A paradigm shift

-“This cure is a paradigm shift in asthma treatment.
-We look forward to this first of its kind combination treatment becoming part of standard therapy ", says author Reynold Panettieri Jr. , professor of medicine at Rutgers Robert Wood Johnson Medical School.
+“This treatment is a paradigm shift in the treatment of asthma.
+We look forward to this first-of-its-kind combination treatment becoming part of standard therapy,” says author Reynold Panettieri Jr. , professor of medicine at Rutgers Robert Wood Johnson Medical School.

-The Mandala Phase 3 clinical trial, which involved more than 3.000 asthma patients at 295 sites in the United States, Europe and South America, evaluated the safety and efficacy of a mix of salbuterol and budesonide as a therapy for people with mild to severe asthma.
+The Phase 3 Mandala clinical trial, involving more than 3.000 asthma patients at 295 sites in the United States, Europe and South America, evaluated the safety and efficacy of a mix of albuterol and budesonide as a therapy for subjects suffering from mild to severe asthma.

 It is an evolution of several standard treatments, which involve a "rescue" medicine such as salbuterol via the inhaler, and subsequently doses of oral steroids (less frequently, due to the strong side effects).
 This mix brings together the benefits while mitigating the inconveniences.